pyne/pyne/docker/readme.md

-- A custom Dockerfile: "ubuntu_18.04-dev.dockerfile", allowing the user to build docker containers with a custom set of dependencies required by the CI, the configuration of the Docker containers can be specified using the "--build-args" flags.
+- A custom Dockerfile: "ubuntu_18.04-dev.dockerfile", allowing the user to build docker containers with a custom set of dependencies required by the CI.
+The configuration of the Docker containers can be specified using the "--build-args" flags.
 The different flags are:

     - "build_moab=YES" add MOAB in the docker container